Indigenous Performance

 devised/directed

-The much anticipated and written about season finale has come with a sensational play: 'Sardaana.'
+The much anticipated and written-about season finale has come with a sensational play: 'Sardaana.'
 After two months of intensive preparation by the director Thomas Riccio and the actors of the Sakha National Theatre, the play opened to an appreciative audience.
-It raised laughter, caused surprise, and in the end left something in the soul of the viewer.
-The most astonishing was the plethora of connections and ties.
+It raised laughter, caused surprise, and, in the end, left something in the viewer's soul.
+The most astonishing part was the plethora of connections and ties.

 Utetmun